-- Visual Support Material with Support Material List (15 images max)
+- Support Material List

-Please select visual support material mindfully, as committee members have limited time to consider each proposal.
+Please select support material mindfully, as committee members have limited time to consider each proposal.
 Your Support Material List should include title of work, date created, medium, and dimensions.

-All submissions to the Annual Call are vetted by a Programming Committee composed of: the Director, 3 working artists or curators from the region, and 1 invited artist or curator from outside of North Bay.
-Based on this jury’s decisions, and taking budgetary and scheduling constraints into consideration, the Director makes final decisions in selecting each exhibition.
+All submissions to the Annual Call are vetted by a Programming Committee composed of: the Executive Director, 3 working artists or curators from the region, and 1 invited artist or curator from outside of North Bay.
+Based on this jury’s decisions, and taking budgetary and scheduling constraints into consideration, the Executive Director makes final decisions in selecting each exhibition.

 Please allow approximately 3 months after the deadline for the White Water Gallery jury to consider submissions.

 NOTE: Submissions are accepted on an ongoing basis, and those received after the post-marked deadline will be held over until the next review.